-In general, Namibia is rather safe, but a traveler needs to be careful in some areas, and at night.
+Namibia is generally rather safe, but a traveler needs to be careful in some areas and at night.
 Crime is on the rise in the capital Windhoek and other suburban areas.
-Muggings, bag snatching, and ATM robberies are other thins to be specially ware.
+Muggings, bag snatching, and ATM robberies are other things to be especially aware of.
 As in almost every country, taking a taxi is also something to be aware of.

 Which is Cheaper?
 Namibia or Botswana?

 This is a much harder question than in other comparisons we have made.
-There is less information online and in our opinion, it really depends on what you want to do and what kind of traveler you are.
-Despite looking similar, Namibia and Botswana cater to very different kind of travelers.
+There is less information online, and in our opinion, it really depends on what you want to do and what kind of traveler you are.
+Despite looking similar, Namibia and Botswana cater to different travelers.

-Botswana has less low budget offers, making it more challenging to save money.
+Botswana has fewer low-budget offers, making saving money more challenging.
 In general, even budget hotels are more expensive than in Namibia.
-Saving on food is also harder as there are less fast food and good supermarkets to stock up.
-It is still possible to have a cheap trip, but it requires more planning, and even so you’ll probably spend a little more than in Namibia.
+Saving on food is also harder as there are fewer fast food and good supermarkets to stock up on.
+It is still possible to have a cheap trip, but it requires more planning, and even so, you’ll probably spend a little more than in Namibia.

 Namibia and Botswana have a very similar number of tourists every year.
-Namibia received 1.5 M, while Botswana had 1.6 M international travelers. these are considerable numbers, taking both of them into the top 10 most visited countries in Africa.
+Namibia received 1.5 M, while Botswana had 1.6 M international travelers.
+These are considerable numbers, taking both of them into Africa’s top 10 most visited countries.

-Despite these high numbers, we are talking about huge countries with very little population.
+Despite these high figures, we are talking about huge countries with very little population.
 Furthermore, the activities are mostly done in limited groups, so crowds aren’t a problem in either country.

 We really dislike feeling cramped in a crowded, and one of the reasons we enjoy Botswana and Namibia so much is the sense of freedom and emptiness.